 6) international treaties.

-The question arises: why are state-like formations not among the primary ones?
+The question arises: why are state-like entities not among the primary ones?

 The answer to this question is given by R.M.
-Valeev: state-like formations do not have such a property as sovereignty, because, firstly, their population is not a people, but part of a nation or representatives of various nations; secondly, their international legal capacity is severely limited; they do not have real independence in the international sphere.
-The appearance of such formations is based on international acts (treaties).
+Valeev: state-like entities do not have such a property as sovereignty, since, firstly, their population is not a people, but a part of a nation or representatives of various nations; secondly, their international legal capacity is severely limited; they do not have real independence in the international sphere.
+The emergence of such entities is based on international acts (treaties).

-In the historical aspect, the “free cities”, West Berlin, are referred to as state-like formations, and at present the most striking examples are the Vatican and the Order of Malta.
+In the historical aspect, state-like entities include the “free cities”, West Berlin, and currently the most striking examples are the Vatican and the Order of Malta.

-The Free City is a self-governing political entity that has been granted an international legal status by an international treaty, allowing it to participate mainly in economic, administrative and cultural international legal relations.
+The Free City is a self-governing political entity, which has been granted international legal status by an international treaty, allowing it to participate mainly in economic, administrative and cultural international legal relations.

-The creation of a free city, as historical experience testifies, is usually the result of the settlement of the disputed issue of its belonging to one state or another.
+The creation of a free city, as historical experience shows, is usually the result of resolving the controversial issue of its belonging to one state or another.

-In 1815, to resolve the contradictions between the great powers, the Treaty of Vienna declared Krakow a free city under the auspices of Russia, Austria and Prussia.
-In 1919, an attempt was made to resolve the dispute between Germany and Poland regarding Danzig (Gdansk) by granting it the status of a free city under the guarantee of the League of Nations.
-The external relations of the city were carried out by Poland.
+In 1815, to resolve contradictions between the great powers, the Treaty of Vienna declared Krakow a free city under the auspices of Russia, Austria and Prussia.
+In 1919, they tried to resolve the dispute between Germany and Poland regarding Danzig (Gdansk) by granting it the status of a free city under the guarantee of the League of Nations.
+The city's external relations were carried out by Poland.

-To settle the claims of Italy and Yugoslavia regarding Trieste, the Statute of the Free Territory of Trieste was developed.
-The territory was to have a constitution, citizenship, a people's assembly, and a government.
-At the same time, the constitution and the activities of the government had to comply with the Statute, i.e. international legal act.
-In 1954, Italy and Yugoslavia divided the territory of Trieste between them.
+To resolve the claims of Italy and Yugoslavia regarding Trieste, the Statute of the Free Territory of Trieste was developed.
+The territory had to have a constitution, citizenship, a people's assembly, and a government.
+At the same time, the constitution and government activities had to comply with the Statute, i.e. international legal act.
+In 1954, Italy and Yugoslavia divided the territory of Trieste between themselves.

 state-like entity international law